-The black-tailed prairie dog (Cynomys ludovicianus) historically inhabits the eastern third of Colorado.
+The black-tailed prairie dog (Cynomys ludovicianus) inhabits the eastern third of Colorado.
 According to one estimate, black-tailed prairie dogs once covered seven million acres in Colorado.
-They typically reside in areas below 6,000 feet, east of Colorado's foothills.
-The largest areas of active prairie dog colonies are located along the Front Range and in the south-central/southeastern portions of Colorado.
+They typically reside in grassland areas below 6,000 feet, east of Colorado's foothills.

-In Colorado, it is lawful to capture, transport, and relocate black-tailed prairie dogs from one site to another suitable site,with and only with, a permit from Colorado Parks and Wildlife (CPW).
+In Colorado, it is unlawful to capture, transport, and relocate black-tailed prairie dogs from one site to another suitable site without a permit from Colorado Parks and Wildlife.

 Research and Management

 Statewide survey of black-tailed prairie dog distribution & status